Brad-Christie/Sitecore8-Examples/ServicesClient/README.md

 * [Developer's Guide to Sitecore.Services.Client](https://sdn.sitecore.net/upload/sitecore7/75/developer%27s_guide_to_sitecore.services.client_sc75-a4.pdf)

+### Release Notes

+* Update (03/03/2015)
+    * Updated project to use Sitecore 8 rev 150223 (No changes other than binary updates)
+    * Set web.config to Build Action: None.
+This is to avoid pushing the file when publishing to your Sitecore instance.
+* Initial Release (03/02/2015)

 ### Disclaimer

 > Use at own risk.
 This is meant to run on an instance you can tear down/rebuild, not a production environment.
 This is due to the relaxed security settings and my use of an MVC site (internally) to demo functionality (which may override views/custom config files you already have).
 >
-> If you feel this could be problematic, please do not install this on your instance.
+> If you feel this could be problematic, please do not install this on your instance (or, at the very least, make a backup of your instance before proceeding).

 I have Sitecore 8 binaries added as an internal NuGet package.
 As you know, I cannot distribute these binaries, so please make sure to add the appropriate DLLs to these projects before compiling.
 This should simply consist of: